How Fan Campaigns Have Saved (and Almost Saved) Cancelled Shows

 1899 — The Campaign That Ran Out of Time

 When Netflix cancelled 1899 in January 2023, fans launched a campaign modelled after The OA's efforts — including petitions and social media pressure.
 But Netflix had already written off the show as a tax loss.
+According to Variety, the decision was also influenced by the show's massive budget, which required viewership numbers it never achieved in its first month.
 The creators moved on to other projects.
 The campaign fizzled without ever getting a response from Netflix.

 What Makes a Campaign Work?